sqmorrison/SDC_Website/README.md

 # SDC_Website
- A website for the Software Development Club for Tennessee Technological University The following document will outline the features of each page and include general ideas about the website Homepage
+ A website for the Software Development Club for Tennessee Technological University The following document will outline the features of each page and include general ideas about the website

+Homepage
  - Conditionals based on if logged in or not (ex. can only see the projects part of the navbar if you're logged in)
+ - About Us section giving a brief description of who we are
  - Top exciting projects : title, description, lead developers
  - Display announcements
  - Contact Us at the bottom